 Joseph Jefferson Award recommended

-“The best example of a musician’s bio put on stage that I’ve seen!”—The New York Post
+“Best example of a musician’s bio on stage I’ve seen!”—The New York Post

 at Greenhouse Theater Center,